A naive p-adic height on the Jacobians of curves of genus 2: Introduction

 \section{Introduction}

-The most straightforward occurrence of a real height function on abelian varieties is the naive height function on elliptic curves, based on the standard height on projective space:
+The most straightforward occurrence of a real height function on abelian varieties is what we call the naive height function on elliptic curves, based on the standard height on projective space:

-where $|\cdot|_\infty$ is the standard archimedean absolute value on $\Q$.
-This height is for example used to prove the Mordell-Weil theorem for elliptic curves (e.g. \cite[VIII, Theorem 6.7]{silverman1}).
-This naive height function is close to being a quadratic form, and it can be used to construct an actual quadratic form, which is called the N\'{e}ron-Tate height:
+where $[x : y : z]$ are the projective coordinates of a point on the elliptic curve $E$ with respect to a Weierstrass model of $E$ in $\P^2$, and $|\cdot|_\infty$ is the standard archimedean absolute value on $\Q$.
+This height is for example used to prove the Mordell--Weil theorem for elliptic curves (e.g. \cite[VIII, Theorem 6.7]{silverman1}).
+This height function is close to being a quadratic form, and it can be used to construct an actual quadratic form.
+We refer to $h_E^{\operatorname{naive}}$ as the naive height because of its simple description and to distinguish it from this resulting quadratic height.
+The quadratic height is called the N\'{e}ron--Tate height and is defined as follows:

-This construction was given by Tate (unpublished), and around the same time, the same height was constructed by N\'{e}ron \cite{neron} as a sum of local heights.
+This construction was given by Tate (unpublished).
+Around the same time, the same height was constructed by N\'{e}ron \cite{neron} as a sum of local heights.
 At each place $v$ of $\Q$ he defines a local height

 which is not quadratic but is ``quasi-quadratic'' (see \cite[Chapter VI]{silverman2}), where $\cO$ is the identity element of the group law on $E$.
 Then

 for $P \in E(\Q) \setminus \{\cO\}$, where the sum runs over all places of $\Q$.
 The description of the local height at the archimedean place uses the Weierstrass sigma function.